 WARNING.
 Never clinically circumvent the air trap alarm.
-ZOLL supplies air trap "dummies" for testing, training and demonstration purposes.
+ZOLL may use an air trap simulator fixture for testing, training and demonstration purposes.
 These are fluid filled air trap assemblies that are separate from a standard Start-Up Kit assembly.
 Never use this device, or other method, to circumvent the air trap alarm when the console is connected to the patient.
 Doing so exposes the patient to the hazards associated with air embolism should the catheter fail.
 Death or serious injury may result.